-For CSUs, if you are interested in enrolling in EOP, you must complete a supplemental application, which is more demanding than most schools'.
+For CSU schools, if you are interested in enrolling in EOP, you must complete a supplemental application, which is more demanding than most schools'.
 In addition to providing basic information, you have to provide recommendations and answer short answer questions.
-Not only do you have to meet the basic requirements but also you must be a motivated student who would appear to benefit from EOP.
+Not only do you have to meet the basic requirements, but you have to demonstrate that you're a motivated student who would appear to benefit from EOP.

 What If a School Doesn't Have EOP or You're Not Eligible?